Department of Veterans Affairs Medical Center Substance Abuse Treatment Program

 Department of Veterans Affairs Medical Center Substance Abuse Treatment Program - Beckley, WV

 Department Of Veterans Affairs Medical Center Substance Abuse Treatment Program is an addiction treatment center located at 200 Veterans Avenue in the 25801 zip code in Beckley, WV.
 It is operated by the U. S. Department of Veterans Affairs.
-Department Of Veterans Affairs Medical Center Substance Abuse Treatment Program provides administers naltrexone, relapse prevention from naltrexone and buprenorphine maintenance.
-Some of the treatment approaches used by Department Of Veterans Affairs Medical Center Substance Abuse Treatment Program include trauma counseling, rational emotive behavioral therapy and anger management.
-Department Of Veterans Affairs Medical Center Substance Abuse Treatment Program also specializes in detox services and offers inpatient alcohol detoxification and residential benzodiazepines detoxification.
-Department Of Veterans Affairs Medical Center Substance Abuse Treatment Program provides regular outpatient heroin treatment, outpatient methadone/buprenorphine/naltrexone treatment and outpatient heroin services.
-It also provides residential heroin abuse treatment, inpatient treatment for co-occurring mental health and heroin use and supervised heroin detox.
-Other addiction treatment offered includes general addiction disorder treatment, treatment for internet use disorder and gambling disorder treatment.
+Department Of Veterans Affairs Medical Center Substance Abuse Treatment Program provides naltrexone administration, suboxone prescription and relapse prevention from naltrexone.
+Some of the treatment approaches used by Department Of Veterans Affairs Medical Center Substance Abuse Treatment Program include relapse prevention, anger management and rational emotive behavioral therapy.
+Department Of Veterans Affairs Medical Center Substance Abuse Treatment Program also specializes in detox services and offers inpatient alcohol detox and residential benzodiazepines detoxification.
+Department Of Veterans Affairs Medical Center Substance Abuse Treatment Program provides outpatient methadone/buprenorphine/naltrexone treatment, outpatient heroin detox and regular outpatient heroin treatment.
+It also provides residential treatment for heroin abuse, inpatient heroin detox services and inpatient dual diagnosis treatment.
+Other addiction treatment offered includes treatment for non-substance use addiction disorder, gambling disorder treatment and internet use disorder treatment.

 Address: 200 Veterans Avenue, Beckley, WV 25801